-Prerequisites: 78 credits including AK/ADMS 4900 3.0 and 6 credits in quantitative methods.
+Prerequisites: 78 credits including AK/ADMS 4900 3.0 and six credits in management science.
 Open only to students in Honours programs.

 AK/ADMS 4930 6.0 Organizational Simulation Studies.
 Applies computer-based simulation techniques to a real organization.
 Data gathering, model building and testing for optimization of parameters are done as a group project.
 Students act as members of consulting team and present report to management.